Alex Barros

-Alexandre Barros (born October 18, 1970) is a Brazilian former professional motorcycle road racer who is a 7-time 500cc/MotoGP race winner and also a race winner in Superbike World Championship.
+Alexandre Abrahão Coelho de Barros (born October 18, 1970) is a Brazilian former professional motorcycle road racer who is a seven-time 500cc/MotoGP race winner and also a race winner in Superbike World Championship.
 After a long Grand Prix career, in 2006 he moved to the Superbike World Championship.
 He returned to MotoGP for 2007, but retired by the end of the season.

 Career

 Early career

-Barros started racing motorcycles at the age of 8, when he won on his debut in the Brazilian minibike championship.
+Barros started racing motorcycles at the age of eight, when he won on his debut in the Brazilian minibike championship.
 In the next two years, he was twice Brazilian moped champion.
 In 1981, he was the Brazilian 50cc Champion, and in 1985 he won the title of Brazilian's 250cc category.
 The year of 1986 saw his international début in the 80cc category—he lied about his age so he could race at the Spanish Grand Prix at the age of 15.
-He finished the championship in sixteenth place, scoring 6 points.
-In 1987, he also raced the 80cc championship, finishing seventeenth, scoring 8 points.
+He finished the championship in sixteenth place, scoring six points.
+In 1987, he also raced the 80cc championship, finishing seventeenth, scoring eight points.